-Huaizhong Chen received her Ph.D. in Management from John Chambers College of Business and Economics, West Virginia University in 2019.
+Huaizhong Chen received her Ph.D. in Management from the John Chambers College of Business and Economics, West Virginia University in 2019.
 Her research interest includes people’s agentic and entrepreneurial behaviors at intrapersonal and interpersonal levels.
 She conducted empirical research using field studies and experiments.
-The primary data analysis techniques she used include hierarchical linear modeling (HLM) and structural equation modeling (SEM).
+The primary data analysis techniques she used include multivariate analysis (MVA), hierarchical linear modeling (HLM), and structural equation modeling (SEM).

 Her research has been published in the Journal of Applied Psychology (JAP) and Human Performance.
 Her research was also presented at major academic conferences including the Academy of Management (AOM) and Society of Industrial and Organizational Psychology (SIOP).
 Her co-authored article published at the Journal of Applied Psychology (JAP) has been featured in the 2nd Edition of Organizational Behavior textbook published by SAGE (2019).
 Huaizhong has been invited to be a reviewer for the Journal of Applied Psychology (JAP), the Journal of Business Venturing (JBV), and SAGE Publications, Inc.

-Her teaching interest includes Organizational Behavior, Negotiation, Leadership, and Research Methods & Statistics.
-Huaizhong designed the whole course content based on her research expertise and consulting experience.
-She was once selected as a teaching mentor in the university-wide teaching orientation in the summer of 2018.
+Her teaching interest includes Organizational Behavior, Negotiation, and Research Methodology & Statistics.
+Huaizhong designs the whole course content and develops materials for each course she teaches based on her research expertise and consulting experience.
+She was once selected as the representative of the business school to be a teaching mentor in the university-wide teaching orientation in the summer of 2018.

 Prior to studying and working in the United States, Huaizhong had consulting experience in the fields of Management and Entrepreneurship in Singapore and China (Shanghai).
 She is a certified user of the Hogan Assessment System and Leadership Versatility Index.
-The consulting projects she worked on involve executive-level talent management and leadership development for Fortune 500 corporations, such as PepsiCo and Prudential Financial.
-Huaizhong also worked on data management and analysis of entrepreneurial mindset and culture for the executives in the Executive Education Programs in the National University of Singapore (NUS) Business School, including the Asia-Pacific executive program, advanced management program, and Singapore airlines engineering company leadership and management development program.
+The consulting projects she worked on involve executive-level talent management and leadership development for the Fortune 500 corporations, such as PepsiCo and Prudential Financial.
+Huaizhong also worked on data management and analysis of entrepreneurial mindset and culture for the executives in the Executive Education Programs in the National University of Singapore (NUS) Business School, including the Asia-Pacific executive program and Singapore Airlines Engineering Company.